top of page

 In those moments, ask instead:

-Sometimes that means realizing afterwards that you were too accommodating — or too rigid.
+Sometimes it is about realizing afterwards that you were too accommodating — or too rigid.
 And having the courage to recalibrate.

 To say: